suv4tha/FakeProfileDetection/README.md

 > Automated system to evaluate public Instagram profiles and produce a **suspicion score** indicating whether an account is likely real or fake.

 This repository contains the code, data, and model artifacts for the Instagram Account Authenticity Prediction System.
-A full project report is available in this repo: **PROJECT REPORT.pdf**. :contentReference[oaicite:1]{index=1}

 ---